science of happiness | dopamine | wellbeing blog

 Acknowledging Taking Action

 This can be the case, especially if the goal is difficult and you are starting something new and challenging.
-This is when you want to recognize the mere taking the first hard steps, not only the achievement and not at all the perfection of it.
+This is when you want to recognize the mere taking of the first hard steps, not only the achievement, but not at all the perfection of it.

 Accepting and learning from your failures, also called mistakes, isn’t emphasized enough.
 But it is consistent efforts and persistence that eventually lead you to success and fulfillment of pursuing goals, dreams, and visions that matter to you.